 Even though Bath is quite a ways away from London for a day trip, I decided I was going to make it one.
 My main motivation for going to Bath was to see the Roman Baths.
-The quickest way to Bath from London was by train.
+The quickest way to Bath from London was by train and it is easy to go on a day trip to Bath by train.
 To avoid the commuter crowds at the train station, I took a late morning train that arrived in Bath just before noon.
 Bath is very much a walking town so no need for a taxi or bus upon arrival.

 The Roman Baths are a short walk from the train station.
 Normally, I would have booked my tickets for an attraction like this in advance, but I had decided to take a chance and not do this for the Roman Baths.
 My gamble paid off as it was raining and I only had to wait in line for about ten minutes.
 Granted a few of those minutes were in the rain, so make sure you have your umbrella.

 Being a self-proclaimed museum critic, I was pleasantly surprised with the layout of the museum.
 You being by looking out onto the main bath from above.
 Along the way, there are codes to punch into the audio guide that is included in your ticket.
 I recommend getting the audio guide as it was more informative than the labels around the exhibition.

 You make your way around the exhibition learning about the history and discovery of the Roman Baths eventually ending up outside next to the main bath area.
 You can still see the steam rising from the natural hot spring that the baths were built around.

 Once on this level, you can explore more of the actual baths including the smaller bath areas and changing rooms.
 Given that the spring is still active you could, in theory, still use this as a spa today.
 Although they discourage you jumping in for a bath!